 Water pollution, over-abstraction, commercial fisheries, fish-farming and other activities can all cause huge impacts on aquatic ecosystems, wild fisheries and angling.
 Fish Legal aims to stop this damage happening and fights for compensation for their members when it does.

-- The Angling Trust is the new, single organisation to represent all game, coarse and sea anglers and angling in England.
+- The Angling Trust: A new, single organisation to represent all game, coarse and sea anglers and angling in England.
 The formation of Angling Trust brings with it a positive new future for angling.
 For the first time ever, there is a single body to take cohesive action to solve all the problems that affect our sport.

-- The Waterlog Magazine - The World's Finest Angling magazine
+- The Waterlog Magazine: The World's Finest Angling magazine (probably).

 "About as much use to a match angler as a chocolate teapot" Nobby Budd